US rotor-based cipher machine

 individual contact for a faulty connection.
 They were only allowed to place

-the spring-loaded contacts on a metal surface and test each flat-faced contact
+the spring-loaded contacts on a conducting (metal) surface and test each

 If you would happen to find a KL-7 now and trace the rotor wiring, it wouldn't